Do you need to find a gift for a friend, partner, sibling or parent who loves tennis? Are you struggling with what to get them?

 Because of the small surface, once you learn to hit consistently, finding the sweet spot on a proper racket becomes second nature, meaning more precision and cleaner shots.

-At first, the Tennis Pointer is tricky to play with, meaning kids and parents who want to give it a go will love the challenge.
+At first, the Tennis Pointer (Amazon) is tricky to play with, meaning kids and parents who want to give it a go will love the challenge.

 Head Coaching Starter Pack